Types of Care

 Our Specialist service equips and supports families caring for children with higher or complex needs.

-Short Term Care may be required at any time and on very short notice.
+Short Term Care may be urgently required at any time and on very short notice.

-Children and young people may require a placement for a period of time between 90 days and up to 12 months.
+Children and young people may require a placement up to 90 days.
 This provides children and young people with safety and stability while their social worker and the care team decide on a longer term plan.

 In our Short Term care film, LCC carers share how their family reacted to their decision to foster.